-Food is Medicine Initiative
+Food is Medicine

 Food is the leading cause of poor health in the United States.
 Over half of American adults suffering from at least one chronic, diet-related disease.
-This health crisis has devastating effects for individuals and their and families and places an immense burden on our health system and economy.
+This health crisis has devastating effects for individuals and their families and places an immense burden on our health system and economy.
 Though food is the culprit, it can also be the cure.
 Food and nutrition interventions can aid in prevention and management, and even reverse chronic disease.
 Introduced at large scale, proven interventions could save millions of lives and billions in healthcare costs each year.